Biking and Walking in Virginia

 - The Northern Virginia Regional Park Authority (NVRPA) maintains many miles of biking, hiking, horseback, jogging, and nature trails of varying lengths of varying lengths in their 24 regional parks.
-A trail guide of the Washington and Old Dominion Railroad Regional Park detailing the 45-mile linear park may be purchased from NVRPA.
+A trail map of the Washington and Old Dominion Railroad Regional Park detailing the 45-mile linear park is available from NVRPA.

 Virginia has state parks in the Blue Ridge mountains, the hilly Piedmont area, and the flat coastal plains.
 Some parks, including Chippokes Plantation, Pocahontas, and Seashore State Parks, offer special biking trails.
-The New River Trail State Park, running through 57 miles of beautiful southwestern Virginia, is a preferred trail of mountain bike enthusiasts.
+The New River Trail State Park runs through 57 miles of beautiful southwestern Virginia and is a preferred trail of mountain bike enthusiasts.
 Camping and travel information on the parks is available from the Virginia Department of Conservation and Recreation.

 Crossing the Waters

-The eastern portion of the state features many rivers and bays.
-Several major river crossings are prohibited to bicyclists:
+The eastern portion of Virginia features many rivers and bays.
+Several major river crossings are prohibited to bicyclists and pedestrians, including: